dgremmell19/Getting-and-Cleaning-Data-Project/CodeBook.md

 1. TestSubject
 2. ActivityType

 The following are aggregated mean calculated fields performed by the run_analysis.R code.
-One measure per TestSubject~ActivityType combination.
+One measure of each variable per TestSubject~ActivityType observation.

 3. tBodyAcc-mean()-X
 4. tBodyAcc-mean()-Y